rascalmicro/rascal-www/_posts/2012-05-01-delayed-by-memory-errors.markdown

 The Rascal 1.2 PCBs have been sent out for assembly in Colorado; I should have the new Rascals back later this week.
 If they work, I'll have a larger batch up for sale in a few weeks as I already have the PCBs.
 Otherwise, Rascal 1.2 be cursed, and on to Rascal 1.3!

+### UPDATE ###

+I got the new Rascals today (May 2, 2012) and they work.
+I haven't tested them 100% yet, but they both booted correctly, passed a few minutes of memory testing (~1 trillion write/read cycles without error) and loaded a bunch of files in the editor without a hitch.

 ### Code ###

 Here's the Jscript code for talking to Altium; feel free to do whatever you want with it.
 I'd recommend deleting it and then destroying all storage media it may have tainted.